 The construction industry in which we operate is traditionally a male sector, particularly at senior levels.
 However, we are committed to equal opportunities and fairness in our recruitment, development, promotion and reward practices with a target of increasing the number of females in our business and industry.

-Overall there has been a small change in the figures being reported this year, although there has not been a change in the overall number of females within the business.
-The 2020 figures have been affected by furlough and therefore do not reflect the true picture.
-If furlough had not happened the 2020 figures would have been reduced again slightly to 34.50% rather than increasing by 1.60%.
+Overall there has been a small change in the figures being reported this year, and a 1% increase in the overall number of females within the business.
 In order that there is a shift in the number of females working in the industry we are working with schools and universities to raise awareness of the wider job opportunities in construction and provide students with an understanding of the qualifications required to perform one of these roles.